katychris/OOI_GUI/README.txt

 This code package is for selecting and downloading OOI Cabled Array, profiling CTD data and then plotting that data.
+** User should run OOI_GUI_DataGrabber first.
+** User can optionally run OOI_GUI_DataPlotter to create nicely formatted plots of the data.

 ======================================================================
 * OOI_GUI_DataGrabber.py does a series of tasks to prepare data for plotting: